 University Counseling Services (UCS) provides psychological services that are designed to help students achieve their educational goals, learn the process of problem solving and decision making, develop the capacity for satisfying relationships, and learn to make full use of their potential for continued growth beyond their educational experience.
 Services at UCS can include any member of the student's family or significant person that the student wishes to include in the process.

 Counselors at UCS help students explore any academic or personal problems or concerns that they may be experiencing.
-Some common issues that bring students to UCS include adjusting to university life, time management issues, confusion about life or career goals, identity concerns, relationship conflicts, confusion about intimacy, sexual values, eating issues, anxiety, depression or dealing with grief and loss.
+Some common issues that bring students to UCS include adjusting to university life, time management issues, confusion about life or career goals, identity concerns, relationship conflicts, eating issues, anxiety, depression or dealing with grief and loss.

 Our counselors are prepared to deal with a multitude of issues or concerns and encourage students to identify personal goals and help them develop coping skills and generate solutions to current difficulties.
 Students may receive help for any social, emotional, educational or vocational issues.
 Students who have been counseled at home or off-campus may also wish to continue with counseling at the university.